dd-center/vdb/README.md

 Node.js is required for some processes

-if Node.js is installed, you can use `npm install` to install nessasery packages.
+if Node.js is installed, you can use `npm install` to install necessary packages.

 * Fork it
 * Pull request